Beyond Diversity 101: Micro-inequities, Implicit Bias, and Moving toward Equity

 How Leaders Take Risks, Model Inclusion, and Share Vision

 Workplaces and organizations wanting to move toward equity and inclusion must encourage leadership at every level.
-But it can be challenging to develop leaders and leadership in today's polarized social climate and with so many demands on people's time.
-In this workshop, we explore how we can move from the big" L" view of leadership, involving power, position, and authority, to the small "l," where we can all lead on equity and inclusion in ways that reflect our identities, abilities, and capacity.
+However, it can be challenging to develop leaders and leadership in today's polarized social climate and with so many demands on people's time.
+In this workshop, we explore how we can move from the hierarchical view of leadership, involving power, position, and authority, to a framework of every day leadership where we can all lead on equity and inclusion in ways that reflect our identities, abilities, and capacity.

 Addressing Implicit Bias